webix-hub/docs/data/api/ui.spreadsheet_addsparkline.md

 the config object includes the following properties:

 - type	- (string)	the type of an added sparkline
-- data	-	(object)		an object with data for a sparkline
+- range	- (string)	a range of cells the values of which will be used for making a sparkline
-- color	-	(string)		the color of a sparkline
+- color	- (string)	the color of a sparkline either in a hex format or as a color name
+- negativeColor - (string) the color of a negative value for a Bar sparkline

 @relatedsample: 01_basic/11_sparklines.html